The 21 Best Horror Movies to Look Forward to in 2025

 The Aussie hand who wrote Saw (2004), Dead Silence (2007), and the first two films in the Insidious franchise crushed his adaptation of The Invisible Man (2020) – loosely adapted from H.G.
 Wells’ 1897 tale – and now turns to a creature first spotted in media only a year later, in Clemence Housman’s poem and short story “The Werewolf”, from 1898.

 Billed as a romantic comedy slasher film, Heart Eyes unites director Josh Ruben – the man behind Scare Me (2020) and Werewolves Within (2021), and star of 2023’s A Wounded Fawn – with Christopher Landon and Michael Kennedy, the brains behind Freaky (2020) and It’s a Wonderful Knife (2023).
 Heart Eyes stars Mason Gooding and Olivia Holt as a pair of co-workers, working late on Valentine’s Day, who are mistaken by the Heart Eyes Killer – who targets couples – for lovers.
-Look out for this one in your local theatre the week leading up to Valentine’s Day…just expect a bit more bloodshed than your usual romcom!
+A stellar addition to an already splendid Valentine's Day horror canon... just expect a bit more bloodshed than your usual romcom!

 With horror growing ever more homogenised and IP based – with genre filmmakers leaning increasingly into a pool of ever decreasing originality – the onus is ending up more on the filmmaker.
 In the same way horror-goers of 2010 eagerly awaited the next Guillermo del Toro picture, the genre-lovers of 2025 are looking for the next offering from Robert Eggers, the next Leigh Whannell; and no one director seems to tap into the beating pulse of that zeitgeist better than Osgood Perkins.